maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - If not, we get a compile-time error
   - **Rust will not automatically try to convert non-Boolean types to a Boolean**
     - Rust does not interpret *Truthy* and *Falsy* values
-    - I.e. The value of the condition expression needs to evaluate an exact boolean
+    - I.e. The value of the condition expression needs to evaluate to an exact boolean

 #### `else if` Expression